lmarsbrown/STRIPS/README.md

 ## Example

-Here is an example of the proccess of implementing a program to solve a slide puzzle.
+Here is an example of the process of implementing a program to solve a slide puzzle.

 ### The State

 The first step in implementing STRIPS is to figure out how you are going to represent the state.
 You can do this is whatever way you want to as long as it is contained in an object.
 Consider that you will have to write a functions to copy this state and convert it to a string.

-The information that the slide puzzle state has to contain is the arangement of the pieces.
+The information that the slide puzzle state has to contain is the arrangement of the pieces.
 This can be described by an array with each location in the array representing a location on the board and each entry a number describing the number of the piece at its respective location.
 Zero can represent the empty space.
 A solved state would look like:

 ```js